canonical/charm-relation-interfaces/interfaces/dns_record/v0/README.md

 ### Provider

-- Is expected to provide a list of dns-domains and a list of dns-entries in the relation databag, each containing the domain, the status and optionally the description corresponding to the dns-domains and dns-entries requirested by the requirer.
+- Is expected to provide a list of dns_domains and a list of dns_entries in the relation databag, each containing the domain, the status and optionally the description corresponding to the dns_domains and dns_entries requirested by the requirer.
-- Is expected to authenticate requests for dns-domains based on internal business rules/processes at the organisation where this charm is deployed.
+- Is expected to authenticate requests for dns_domains based on internal business rules/processes at the organisation where this charm is deployed.

 ### Requirer

-- Is expected to provide a list of dns-domains in the relation databag, each containing the domain it is requesting a DNS record for, the username and the password containing a juju secret for the provider to authenticate the request.
+- Is expected to provide a list of dns_domains in the relation databag, each containing the domain it is requesting a DNS record for, the username and the password containing a juju secret for the provider to authenticate the request.
-- Is expected to provide a list of dns-entries mains in the relation databag, containing at least the dns-domain, the host-label and record-data.
-The dns-domain must be present in the list of dns-domains for authentication.
+- Is expected to provide a list of dns_entries mains in the relation databag, containing at least the dns-domain, the host-label and record-data.
+The dns-domain must be present in the list of dns_domains for authentication.
-- Is expected to authenticate requests for dns-domains based on internal business rules/processes at the organisation where this charm is deployed.
+- Is expected to authenticate requests for dns_domains based on internal business rules/processes at the organisation where this charm is deployed.
 The credentials need to be negotiated outside of the charm relation.

 ## Relation Data